Skip to main content

 Gamma is a professional presentation platform with AI-native generation.
 Not PowerPoint with a chatbot bolted on.

-When Audity's audit data feeds into Gamma via API, the output is a structured, branded, editable deck.
+When Audity's assessment data feeds into Gamma via API, the output is a structured, branded, editable deck.
 Not a template the consultant still has to fill.
 The distinction that matters: the platform pulls from the audit findings, not from a generic prompt.
 The content is already there.
 Gamma formats it.

 This is the critical difference between an AI presentation generator for consultants that actually works and one that just creates more editing overhead.
 Generic AI slide tools have a well-documented problem: the output looks polished but reads empty.
 As one industry reviewer put it, the "suspiciously perfect color palettes that match no brand guidelines" and "bullet points that sound like they were written by someone who learned business English from a textbook" are dead giveaways.